GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/index.md

  <figcaption>Example of insights from summary reports: CampaignID 1234567 on <code>news.example</code> has led to 518 conversions on <code>shoes.example</code>, and to a total spend of $38174.
 Half of the conversions were from users in NYC, USA.</figcaption>
 </figure>

-Summary reports are best suited for **reporting** use cases.
-These reports help answer questions such as:
-_"What is my return on investment?"_.
+Summary reports are best suited for reporting use cases.
+These reports help answer questions such as: "What is my return on investment?"

-Usage of summary reports for **optimization**—for example, to optimize for a purchase value, which is not supported by event-level reports (because the conversion data is too coarse)—is an area of active research.
+Usage of summary reports for optimization—for example, to optimize for a purchase value, which is not supported by event-level reports (because the conversion data is too coarse)—is an area of active research.

 ### Other features